ruuda/blog/posts/a-language-for-designing-slides.md

 is that once graphics are drawn, they are set in stone.
 What I would like instead,
-is a system where graphics are first-class.
+is a system where graphics are first class.
 Where they can be inspected and manipulated *after* being drawn.
 And I want full scripting with proper functions.